DEPARTMENT OF DEVELOPMENTAL AND CELL BIOLOGY

 207 Mouse Developmental Genetics (4) S. Lecture, three hours.
 Introduction to the use of the mouse in contemporary biomedical research.
 The biology and development of the laboratory mouse, methods for manipulation of the mouse genome and embryos, and examples of application of these methods to understanding mammalian development and homeostasis.
 Prerequisite: graduate standing, advanced undergraduate standing, or consent of instructors Same as Biological Chemistry 215.

-208 Balancing the Academic Workload (2) F. Seminar, one hour; tutorial, one hour.
-Students receive formal training in pedagogy and balancing graduate-level biology research with concurrent teaching commitment.
-Recommended for graduate students who have an active research program and are teaching in the same quarter.
+208 Balancing an Academic Workload (1) F. Seminar, one hour.
+Students receive formal training in balancing graduate-level biology research with other time commitments, including teaching.
+Recommended for graduate students who have an active research program and teaching or course work commitments.

 209 Molecular Genetics Journal Club (2) F, W, S. Seminar, one and one-half hours.
 Advanced topics of current interest in molecular and developmental genetics.
 May be repeated for credit.

-210 Advanced Development Genetics (4) S. Lecture, two hours; discussion, two hours.
+210 Advanced Development Genetics (4).
+Lecture, two hours; discussion, two hours.
 Focuses on discussion of critical concepts in developmental biology and regeneration, with emphasis on model organisms such as Drosophila, Zebrafish, and murine systems.
 Molecular mechanisms underlying key developmental decisions also discussed.
 Prerequisite: consent of instructor.

 231B Cell Biology (4) F. Lecture, two hours; discussion, two hours.
 A broadly based course including topics in extracellular matrix, cytoskeleton, organelle biogenesis, receptor-mediated endocytosis, signal transduction, cell cycle, and developmental biology.
 Prerequisite: consent of instructor.